Radicalization: Risk and status

 Within a radical group, high-risk behavior, if successful, offers a pathway to status insofar as it becomes re-construed as bravery and commitment to the cause.
 As such, violence or other radical activity provides a pathway to success, social acceptance, and physical rewards that might otherwise be out of reach.

 Disproportionate involvement in risk taking and status seeking is particularly true of those young men who come from disadvantaged family backgrounds, have lower IQ levels, are of lower socioeconomic status, and who therefore have less opportunity to succeed in society along a traditional career path.
 These young men are more likely to be involved in gang activity, violent crime, and other high-risk behavior.

 James Pugel conducted a study in which Liberian ex-combatants indicated that their radicalization was motivated by the opportunity to increase their economic and social status within their community.
 There was a belief that radicalized individuals lived better than non-radicalized individuals.
 Specifically, extremists groups offered compensatory employment, which provided the means for basic needs to be met such as food and housing.
 In addition, radicalization provided protection and safety from local violence (i.e. abductions) for their entire family.
 Other researchers such as Alpaslan Ozerdem and Sukanya Podder contend that radicalization "can become the only route to survival, offering protection from torture, abuse, and politically instigated killing."
 Furthermore, individuals that do not join radical groups may be subjected to an indefinite "insufferable social burden that included demeaning names and labels".

 Unfreezing

 Loss of social connection can open an individual to new ideas and a new identity that may include political radicalization.
 Isolated from friends, family, or other basic needs, individuals may begin to associate with unlike parties, to include political, religious, or cultural radicals.
 This is especially noted in prison radicalization, where individuals bind together over racial, religious, and gang identity to a greater degree than in the outside world and often bring their newfound radical identity beyond prison to connect with radical organizations in the populace at large.

 Group-level factors

 Insofar as a group is a dynamic system with a common goal or set of values it is possible that the group's mindset as a whole can affect individuals such that those individuals become more radical.
+An ideologically aligned milieu can encourage or constrain radicalization.